ccmaloney/CTG_QIS_Hackathon_sp2025/README.md

 The framework operates through these main components:

+1. **Strategy Definition**: Implement the `BaseStrategy` abstract class to define your investment logic
-1. **Initialization**: Load your dataset and configure parameters
+2. **Framework Initialization**: Load your dataset and create a framework instance with your strategy
-2. **Iteration**: Move through trading days one at a time
+3. **Iteration**: The framework moves through trading days one at a time
-3. **Data Slicing**: For each day, the framework slices data up to that day
+4. **Data Slicing**: For each day, the framework slices data up to that day and passes it to your strategy
-4. **Strategy Execution**: Your strategy generates portfolio weights based on available data
+5. **Strategy Execution**: Your strategy generates portfolio weights based on available data
-5. **Insights Collection**: Portfolio weights are collected for each trading day
+6. **DataFrame Output**: Portfolio weights are compiled into a DataFrame with dates as rows and tickers as columns

 ## Contributing